About Me

 With the support of my amazing wife, I dedicated the time and energy to put those ideas on paper.
 Day by day, the world and story grew.
 Words became paragraphs, and paragraphs grew into chapters.
 Chapters were edited, rewritten, deleted, and brought back from the discard pile.
 Friends and strangers gave their time to read drafts, providing invaluable feedback (and sometimes sending chapters back to the discard pile).

 After many years, I now have the story I long wanted to read.
-The world—and those characters—now exist in the pages of a completed manuscript.
-And soon, the book will be available for purchase.
+The world—and those characters—now exist in the pages of a published book: In The Shadow Of The Sanctum.
+You can purchase the book here.

 For those who want a more traditional biography, here ya go: